shrutikapoor08/jekyll-blog-template/README.md

 2. Modify your site's baseurl in `_config.yml` to point to your repo.
 3. Modify content in `_posts`
 4. Modify styles in `style.css`
-5. Enjoy, contribute and give back.
+5. Enjoy, contribute and pass it forward.